With modern roads and short distances, driving in Qatar is necessary, efficient, and sometimes even fun. Here is everything you need to know.

 Selling a car in Qatar is easy.
 You can use an online trader such as Q Motor or Qatar Sale to upload vehicle details and photos.
 Expect to haggle with interested parties, so factor that into the advertised price.

-A key consideration when selling a car in Qatar is transfer of ownership.
+A key consideration when selling a car in Qatar is the transfer of ownership.
 This can be done either in person (by submitting documents at the Traffic Department at Madinat Khalifa), or by subscribing to Metrash; an online service provided by the Ministry of Interior.
 Note that you will need to obtain a Vehicle Ownership Transfer Certificate (details on Hukoomi).

 Hiring a car in Qatar

-Hiring a car (lease hire) is popular in Qatar, and most international rental companies (for example Avis, Hertz, Budget, Enterprise, Sixt, and Europcar and reliable local outfits) offer this service to resident expats.
+Hiring a car (lease hire) is popular in Qatar, and most international rental companies (for example Avis, Hertz, Budget, Enterprise, Sixt, and Europcar are reliable local outfits) offer this service to resident expats.
 These are a popular and hassle-free option as you won’t be lumbered with maintenance costs.
 Rental stations are located in Doha, including at the international airport.
-Online booking is normal practice in Qatar.
+Online booking is a normal practice in Qatar.

-One-off rental costs are reasonable: you’re looking at $40 per day for a compact, and up to $150 per day for a large sedan.
+One-off rental costs are reasonable: you’re looking at $40 per day for a compact and up to $150 per day for a large sedan.
 And SUVs are available too: $150 per day for a Toyota Prado, for example.
 More competitive rates are available for longer-term leases.